Knowledge Transfer based Evolutionary Deep Neural Network for Intelligent Fault Diagnosis: Proposed Methodology

-Let $W_f^t\in\Psi^t\; \&\; W_c^t\in\Psi^t$ be the weight matrices of the DNN feature extractor and the softmax classifier respectively, then the cost function minimization objective by Limited-Broyden-Fletcher-Goldfarb-Shanno (LBFGS) \cite{bfgs} algorithm can be expressed as in Eq.(\ref{eq:cost}).
+Let $W_f^t\in\Psi^t\; \&\; W_c^t\in\Psi^t$ be the weight matrices of the DNN feature extractor and the softmax classifier, respectively, then the cost function minimization objective can be expressed as in Eq.(\ref{eq:cost}).

-where, $\gamma$ is positive fractional value and represents the trade off between the regularization term and the MMD term.
-Once the DNN model is trained for the target data, classification accuracy ($CA$) is evaluated on the validation data from the target domain.
-Similarly, $CA$ for all the models in the population ($P$) is evaluated and stored as fitness vector $P_{fit}$.
+where $\gamma$ is a positive fractional value and represents the trade-off between the regularization term and the MMD term.
+After training, classification accuracy ($CA$) for all the models in the population ($P$) is evaluated and stored as fitness vector $P_{fit}$.

-\subsection{Parent Selection using Rank and Crowded Distance}
+\subsubsection{Parent Selection using Rank and Crowded Distance}

-Selection of parents is required to create the population for next generation.
+Selection of parents is required to create the population for the next generation.
 Algorithm \ref{algo:tour} presents the parent selection procedure assuming that each individual in the combined population $R = (P\cup Q)$ is assigned with (i) non-dominating rank ($r_p\in R_{rank}$) and (ii) crowding distance ($d_p\in R_{crowd}$).

-\subsection{Crossover and Mutation}
+\subsubsection{Crossover and Mutation}

-The processes of crossover and mutation are required for local search and global search respectively for the optimal search.
-Due to the variable length chromosomes, crossover is one of the major challenges for the DNN architecture evolution.
-The proposed method of crossover has two steps: (i) single point depth crossover for depth variation and (ii) common depth simulated binary crossover for gene variation.
-The process of crossover is illustrated in Fig. \ref{fig:cross}.
+The processes of crossover and mutation are required for local search and global search, respectively, for optimal search.
+Due to the variable length of chromosomes, crossover is one of the major challenges for the evolution of DNN architecture.
+The proposed crossover method has two steps: (i) single-point depth crossover for depth variation and (ii) common depth simulated binary crossover for gene variation.
+The crossover process is illustrated in Fig. \ref{fig:cross}.
 The offspring generation by crossover and mutation is summarized in Algorithm \ref{algo:cross}: